 - Water penetration can be checked on roads, and flooding in areas can be avoided.

 - The amount of water can be increased, and soil erosion can be checked.

 Rainwater harvesting is beneficial because it provides a source of water for internal use.

-The collected water can be used for household cleaning purposes, washing and cooking & when treated, it can be suitable for drinking rainwater.
+The collected water can be used for household cleaning purposes, washing and cooking & suitable for drinking rainwater, when treated.

 2. Water for industrial use: